DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/09-23 LD Meeting Notes.md

 - What do they see at first?

 ### If you copy-paste, I'll Kill you
-- I should not be able to recongnize that you literally copy-
+- I should not be able to recongnize that you literally copy-pasted

 ### Avoid Completely Flat Surfaces
 - Segmented roofs
+- Windows
+- Open / closed doors

+# Wear & Tear

+### We need "natural" set dressing (Specifically for outdoor)
+- The reason Mikel had such a hard time set-dressing Aiden's level was because we don't really have a way to communicate wear and tear for outdoor levels
--
+- In Mikel's research lab